masse/collage-solver/README.md

 One iteration corresponds to one generation.
 Crossbreeding in this context means that an offspring of two parents will be a mix of the layout nodes from each parents trees.
-The mutate operation will randomly swap either the layout direction of a random layout node - or the image of two nodes.
-This will help the algorithm to escape a local optima.
+The mutate operation will randomly swap either the layout direction (horizontal or vertical) of a random layout node - or the image of two image nodes.
+This will help the algorithm to escape local optima.
+The fitness scoring value is the sum of three score values:

+- Total canvas coverage
+- Individual image nodes relative size fulfillment
-The scoring consists of three weighted values - total canvas coverage, relative preservation of each image dimension and finally how centered a featured image is.
-By tweaking the relative weight och each of these scoring weight factors you can control which property is most important.
+- How centered a featured image is.

+By tweaking the relative weight och each of these score values you can control which how prioritized that property is in the algorithm.

 [^1]: ["J. Fan,Photo Layout with a Fast Evaluation Method and Genetic Algorithm"](https://ieeexplore.ieee.org/document/6266273),
 2012 IEEE International Conference on Multimedia and Expo Workshops, Melbourne, VIC, Australia, 2012, pp. 308-313,